Scroll down for article abstracts.

 Peer-Reviewed Articles (under review)

-- "'My Father's Face': Judaism, God and Ritual Practice in Philip Roth's Nemesis, Indignation, and Everyman," Critique: Studies in Contemporary Fiction.
+- "'My Father's Face': Judaism, God and Ritual Practice in Philip Roth's Nemesis, Indignation, and Everyman."

 - Vreni Amsler, Veza Canetti im Kontext des Austromarxismus, Journal of Austrian Studies.
-(Submitted.)
+(Forthcoming.)

 - Christoph Mick, Lemberg, Lwów, L’viv, 1914-1947: Violence and Ethnicity in a Contested City, German Studies Review 40:3 (2017): 661-3.